JagdevPanda/dinogame/README.md

 ## Learn More

+This project is created for my friend lija for solving neet questions.

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).